carteras/IT-CBR/learning_briefs/packettracer/lab.5.1.router.dhcp.md

 ## Challenge

-Configure RIGHT_NETWORK so it works in this environment.
+* Configure RIGHT_NETWORK so it works in this environment.
+* Create a second server `www.cbrc.local` and give it an IP address.
+I chose `10.176.120.11` but you can give it whatever you want.
+* add `www.cbrc.local` to your DNS lookup table.
+* ensure everybody can reach it.